bihw/BlocoCerto/README.md

 # BlocoCerto
 Game that generates statistics intended for evaluating children with suspected autism.

-Made in Godot 4.2.2, for android.
+Made in Godot 4.2.2, for **android**.

 Generates a xml file.